Lightning-AI/pytorch-lightning/docs/source-pytorch/model/manual_optimization.rst

 Gradient Clipping
 =================

-You can clip optimizer gradients during manual optimization similar to passing ``gradient_clip_val`` and ``gradient_clip_algorithm`` argument in :ref:`Trainer <trainer>` during automatic optimization.
+You can clip optimizer gradients during manual optimization similar to passing the ``gradient_clip_val`` and ``gradient_clip_algorithm`` argument in :ref:`Trainer <trainer>` during automatic optimization.
 To perform gradient clipping with one optimizer with manual optimization, you can do as such.